HowieWork/CSS-in-one/README.md

 It is a central location to store CSS tricks created/coded by Howie.

 ## Motivation
 Build a solid CSS foundation.
+Practice makes perfect.